 You have three options when applying to be a CAP Volunteer:

 1) Apply Online: Most application materials may be submitted by web and email.
 The application must be completed in one session, so choose this option only if you have a stable internet connection and a block of time to devote to completing the application.

-2) Download (PC only): For those who would like to work on the application a little at a time, download our form-enabled PDF of the application and email to us.
+2) Download: For those who would like to work on the application a little at a time, download our form-enabled PDF of the application and email to us.

 3) Request: If you don’t have access to a computer or would rather put pen to paper, complete our contact form and we will mail an application packet to your postal address.

 Please note that for all applicants, the application includes not just the application form, but also background checks and three personal references.
 You are responsible for distributing reference forms to individuals who can recommend you.
 Applicants for long-term service must also complete a short essay.
 We cannot review your application until we have received all application materials, including references.

 Promising long-term applicants will be invited to Kentucky for a personal interview so that the applicant can spend a night or two in a volunteer community and see potential program placements.
-Although we highly recommend a personal interview, a Skype interview is an option for applicants unable to travel to Kentucky.
+Although we highly recommend a personal interview, Skype interviews are an option for applicants unable to travel to Kentucky.